Ex dancer, choreologist, and fitness expert. Author of The Kand Technique, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 - Bring the foot back down to the floor.

-- Repeat (2) to (5) with the other leg.
+- Repeat steps 2-5 with the other leg.

-The extra weight tied to your ankle now wants to go downwards with gravity.
-To stretch your hamstrings fully all you need to do now is to keep one straight leg up there, past the 90 degree mark while relaxing the hip joint.
+How high does your foot reach with the leg raised?
+If it does not reach 90 degrees, don't use weights.
+Once your foot passes the 90-degree mark, you may wear ankle weights.
+With extra weight tied to your ankle, your legs want to go downwards with gravity.
+To stretch your hamstrings fully, all you need to do now is to keep one straight leg up there, past the 90-degree mark, while relaxing the hip joint.

 Isolation and Coordination

-With more practice you will be able to isolate the coordination of the only two necessary actions of kicking up and bringing the leg down.
+With more practice, you will be able to isolate the coordination of the only two necessary actions of kicking up and bringing the leg down.
 Concentrate on:

 - Keeping the knees straight requires a certain amount of tension in the thigh.

 - Controlling the action in the hip joint so it stays as relaxed as possible to allow for maximum movement range.

 - Keeping the hamstring muscles (behind the knee) relaxed.

 Hopefully, they are not stiff to the point of being chair-bound or chair-shaped as shown by Juliette Kando in the next video.